 This industrial chic kitchen with island transitions into a light and airy dining room area replete with roof lantern.
 The kitchen island’s breakfast bar and stools sprawl into the dining area making the transition more natural.

 6. Open up over two floors with a glass atrium

 This kitchen opens out into a large airy space, spanning over two storeys in height, creating a bright seating and dining area.
-The glass atrium features fine framed aluminium sliding doors, perfect to slide open into the garden in a relaxed indoor outdoor design.
+The glass atrium features fine framed aluminium sliding doors.
+These are perfect to slide open into the garden in a relaxed indoor-outdoor design.

 7. Opt for a roof lantern side return